The incidence comodule bialgebra of the Baez-Dolan construction: Incidence comodule bialgebras

 We need to exhibit the middle groupoid $Q$ and the dotted maps.
 As is typical for an argument of this kind, these have formal categorical definitions and at the same time clean combinatorial interpretations.
 The groupoid $Q$ is the pullback

 In other words, the (connected) objects of $Q$ consist of an active map $K \actto T$ (element in $Z_2$), and an active map $W \actto K$ with $W$ a $2$-level tree (element in $Y_2)$, with the same $K$ (that's the condition of being fibred over $A$).
-This can be taken as a strict pullback, because $d_1^Y$ is easily seen to be a fibraion.
+This can be taken as a strict pullback, because $d_1^Y$ (in the explicit description given) is easily seen to be a fibration.
 In conclusion, $Q$ is the groupoid of (monomials of) active maps

 where $T$ and $K$ are $\PPP$-trees, and $W$ is a $2$-level $\PPP$-tree.
 Such configurations in turn can be interpreted as (monomials of) blobbed $\PPP$-trees with a compatible cut:

 Here $T$ is the total tree, $K$ is the tree of blobs, and the $2$-level tree $W$ is represented by the cut, as explained in \ref{layerings-cuts}.